 After your flight, arrive late this evening in Quito and settle into your hotel.

-Today, embark on a guided sightseeing tour of Quito before joining your fellow travelers at a welcome lunch. • Enjoy a walking tour of Old Town, passing by the Legislative Palace, Independence Square, and the Metropolitan Cathedral of Quito • Enter La Compañía, the city’s Baroque church, to view its gold leaf interior • Step inside the 16th-century Monastery of San Francisco • Drive up Cerro Panecillo hill for views of the city and surrounding volcanoes
+Today, embark on a guided sightseeing tour of Quito before joining your fellow travelers at a welcome lunch. • Enjoy a walking tour of the Old Town, passing by the Legislative Palace, Independence Square, and the Metropolitan Cathedral of Quito • Enter La Compañía, the city’s Baroque church, to view its gold leaf interior • Step inside the 16th-century Monastery of San Francisco • Drive up Cerro Panecillo hill for views of the city and surrounding volcanoes

 Enjoy a free day in Quito or add an excursion.